euzer/Crud_PHP_MySQLi/README.md

 # Crud_PHP_MySQLi
-Connect to a MySQL database to add , edit, delete an object
+Connect to a MySQL database to add , view, edit, delete an object In the server.php file, there parameeeters like the DBname, the password